chidz-1/stop-and-search-stats/README.md

 - Add note about usage of .env.example (don't forget your envs!)
 - Suggestion for telemetry errors

+  Assumptions about the data:

+  Stops by force:
+  - outcome_object: not explicitly mentioned in the API response description
+  - Treat all values as nullable: Inconsistency in descriptions i.e. officer_defined_ethnicity doesn't mention being nullable in the description (like other property descriptions) however, in the example/responses it may be null.
+To be as type safe as possible, all the *Stop* type's keys were treated as nullable.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started